fzdwx/code-github-workspace/README.md

 # code-github-workspace
-Github worksapce is an interactive github cli program
+Github workspace is an interactive github cli program